How Do Government Contracts Work?

 As with any business contract, a government contract will include a Statement of Work (SOW) that defines expectations for the execution of the work, along with delivery dates and other requirements.
 And don’t forget that, since this is the government we’re talking about, layered into these requirements will be substantial regulatory dictates.

-A good yardstick in preparing bids is that government agencies expect businesses to make about a 15% profit.
+A good yardstick in preparing bids is that government agencies expect businesses to make about a 15 percent profit.
 If you plan on turning in a competitive bid, that number should serve as a guide to what you submit.

 Do Your Homework—and Legwork